Join the 1710 Society and help change a life

 70% of these holding full bursaries.
 An LEH bursary not

 only covers the fees of students throughout their time at LEH,

 it also covers associated costs.
 Demand for bursaries is greater

-than ever and we have set ourselves the ambitious target of supporting 100 pupils by 2025, with a fundraising goal of £1m a year.
+than ever and we have set ourselves the ambitious target of supporting 100 pupils by 2025.

 LEH bursary holders have gone on to study at Oxford, Bristol, Exeter, Royal Holloway, UCL, Nottingham and Imperial, with six students choosing to read Medicine in the past three years.
 Former bursary beneficiaries are now working as junior doctors, barristers and teachers.
 They are all dedicated to passing on the benefits of the LEH education they received.